NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Here, the inputs are the LOLA and SfS DEMs, the maximally lit mosaic provided as before, the shadow threshold (the same value as in invoking SfS should be used).
+These are expected to have precisely the same extent, projection, and resolution.

 The outputs are the blended DEM as described earlier, and the weight which tells how much the SfS DEM contributed to the blended DEM.
 That